lqode/json-rpc-api/README.md

 ```

 ## Steps
-- Run the following command which will install all the packages and start the app at port 5000
+- In src/, run the following command which will install all the packages and start the app at port 5000
 ```sh
 npm run build
 ```